aredn/documentation/arednGettingStarted/node_admin.rst

 |

 Upload SSH Key
   Uploading SSH keys allows computers to connect to the node via SSH without having to know the password.
-The SSH keys are generated on your computer using built-in utilities or the `PuTTY <https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html>`_ program's *Key Generator*.
+The SSH keys are generated on your local computer using built-in utilities or the `PuTTY <https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html>`_ program's *Key Generator*.
 Once you have the key files on your computer, you can upload the *public* key to your AREDN® node.
 Click the ``Browse`` button and locate the *public* key file, then click the ``Upload Key`` button at the lower right.

   .. note:: If you plan to use ssh keys you may want to review **Use PuTTYGen to Make SSH Keys** in the **How-To Guide** section which describes this process for users of Microsoft Windows computers.